ExactTarget/fuelux/README.md

 });
 ```

-On a side note, FuelUX supports placing components in their own `<script>` tags.
-Be sure to put modules in the correct order if loading them in this method.
+FuelUX also supports placing components in their own `<script>` tags.
+Be sure to put modules in the correct order if loading them in this method (what that order is, is a secret known only to wizards and wizardesses.
+To discover it is to discover your secret wizardly powers!).

 ## Bugs and feature requests